 Homemade Lavender Syrup lends lovely floral flavor to coffees, teas, lemonades, and cocktails.
+This recipe can be made with fresh or dried lavender buds.
 It’s easy to make and perfect for holiday gifting!

 Table of Contents